Free Laptops for Students: Overblown Myth or a Real Deal?

 While most schools do not offer truly free laptops, college students can often take advantage of special educational pricing offered by their institutions.
 Sometimes these discounted deals are only available through the on-campus store, but sometimes you can buy directly through a partner retailer or manufacturer.
 You may also be able to rent a device through your school's technology department for less than the cost of purchasing one.

 And educational institutions are not the only source of good deals.
 (You might think your state would help out here, but unfortunately, there is no official program that provides a free laptop for college students from the government.)
 With a little persistence and creativity, you may come across some surprising opportunities.

-For instance, computer reuse and recycling organizations such as Free Geek and Computers for Classrooms supply volunteers with free laptops after they have put in a certain number of hours.
+For instance, computer reuse and recycling organizations such as Computers for Classrooms supply volunteers with free laptops after they have put in a certain number of hours.
 The machines are refurbished models, but they do include some software and a limited warranty.
 Be sure to research your school's technical specifications to see if the laptops will work for what you need to do.
 (Learn more about how to choose a laptop for college.)

 Here are a few other companies or organizations that offer discounted laptops to college students: